Dude Ranch (album): Music and packaging

 "Apple Shampoo" was inspired by Elyse Rogers of Dance Hall Crashers, whom Hoppus dated; the title is culled from a particular brand of shampoo she often used.
 "Josie" makes further reference to Dance Hall Crashers and the band Unwritten Law ("My girlfriend likes UL and DHC").
 "A New Hope" takes the standard rock subject matter of a hopeless crush and rewrites it with details of the Star Wars series.
 The original Star Wars trilogy were popular during Hoppus' childhood into the late 1970s and early 1980s, and a theatrical re-release in the late 1990s reinvigorated interest in the series.
 "Degenerate" is a re-recording of a track that first appeared on the band's demo cassette Demo No.2.
 "Lemmings" is another re-recorded track, which had previously only been available on a 7-inch.
 The band felt the song was strong enough that it should not be limited to those owning record players.

 The cover design, a collage by artist Lou Beach, features a bull with the band's name branded on its rear end, while the packaging is decorated by images of the band as cowboys on a "dude ranch".
 The gatefold packaging features a painting stating "Greetings from the Blink-182 Dude Ranch," which was intended to be a pastiche of both "cheesy postcards" and a parody of Bruce Springsteen's Greetings from Asbury Park, N.J..
-Art direction for the album was headed by Tim Stedman, with Stedman and graphic designer Ashley Pigford designing the package.
+Art direction for the album was headed by MCA in-house graphic artist Tim Stedman, with Stedman and designer Ashley Pigford crafting the visual package.
 The CD art, a revolver chamber, was designed by artist Victor Gastelum, while the band photography was done by Steven Shea.
-DeLonge recalled in 2012 that the only "bad" aspect of Dude Ranch in retrospect were the jokes found within the inside artwork: "I remember sitting at the Sombrero taco shop going, 'Fuck, we’ve got to finish off our album cover, let’s just write some jokes to these cowboy pictures.'
+DeLonge recalled in 2012 that the only "bad" aspect of Dude Ranch in retrospect were the jokes found within the inside artwork: "I remember sitting at the Sombrero taco shop going, 'Fuck, we’ve got to finish off our album cover, let's just write some jokes to these cowboy pictures.'
 Why did we do that?
 We should have had better jokes for those pictures."